-Next week is the beginning of the new school term and for many parents it also marks the beginning of a new era in the life of their child.
+For many parents, the new school term marks the beginning of a new era in the life of their child.
 Mum and kindergarten teacher Donna Eden has some words of encouragement for parents whose children are starting school.

 Starting school is a big milestone in the life of our littlies and us as parents.
 Often before they begin their school adventure our wee ones are a mix of excited and intimidated – hardly surprising, as this is the thing that EVERYONE asks them about as soon as their fifth birthday looms on the horizon.
 We, of course, reassure them and support them while we secretly worry that they are so little and school seems so big.